rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 using Rust to eliminate performance bottlenecks in their platform that serves around 350 million packages a day.
-[Ashley Williams recently gave a talk][ag_dubs] at RustFest in Ukraine about npm's experience with Rust in production; video is coming soon!
+[Ashley Williams recently gave a talk][ag_dubs] at RustFest in Ukraine about npm's experience with Rust in production; video is coming soon.

 [npm]: https://www.npmjs.com/
 [ag_dubs]: http://2017.rustfest.eu/talks/#how-i-convinced-the-world-s-largest-package-manager-to-use-rust-and-so-can-you